 Children’s Chapel is each Sunday during both services.
 Children leave the worship service in the sanctuary for Chapel at the Gloria and return during the Announcements.

-Name tags should be worn by each child.
+Name tags required for children.
 Please let us know if a name tag is needed and one will be made!
 Visitors should ask our greeters for name tags for the whole family.

-During the Peace, remember to pass the Peace to your child and the other children around by saying, “peace be with you.”
-Invite your children to do the same.
+During the Peace invite your children to participate.
+Remember to pass the Peace to your child and the other children around by saying, “peace be with you.”

 Birthdays are recognized after the announcements read by the priest.
 Bring your child forward for the priest to bless their special day.

-Blessings and Communion: children may receive commuion upon baptism.
+Blessings and Communion may be received by children after baptism.
 The parents or guardians decide when baptized children begin to participate in Eucharist.
-All children are welcome to come forward for a blessing instead of communion; children should place their hands across their chest to show the priest they wish for a blessing.
+All children are welcome to come forward for a blessing instead of Communion.
+Children should place their hands across their chest to show the priest they wish for a blessing.
 The priest will teach a communion class when request.